lzvalentin/Note-Taker/README.md

 ## Description

 Want to create notes?
 This web application will have you input a note and save the notes.
+While being able to create and save a note you are also capable of deleting by clicking the trash can icon.

 Deployed site: https://lzvalentin.github.io/Note-Taker/